 Whilst we really enjoyed the floating islands, there’s no doubt they have become highly commercialized.
 The people of the island rely not only on selling their handicrafts to us tourists but selling fish on the mainland.
 Commercial or not, it was still a great chance to help support these local people and see such a unique way of life.

-Home stay on Amantani Island
+Homestay on Amantani Island

 Realistically the floating islands can be seen in half a day from Puno, but we had the time and we wanted a more local experience so we combined it with an overnight visit to the less touristy islands of Amantani.
 It took us 3 additional hours by boat to reach the island and our guide had arranged the night with a local family.
-By doing this, it gave us the chance to really familiarize ourselves in the local traditions and experience the extremely warm hospitality of the locals.
+By doing this, it gave us the chance to really familiarize ourselves with the local traditions and experience the extremely warm hospitality of the locals.

 We were greeted by our local family once we arrived off the boat and we took yet another long, steep walk to their house.
 The Peruvian lady found it very entertaining how out of breath we were trying to walk up the hill.
 This altitude is the real deal.

 We weren’t really sure what to expect when we arrived at their home but immediately noticed the small size of the doors.
 I’m pretty sure they came up to the bottom of our neck.
-Nevertheless we were shown to our room and were pleasantly surprised by the size and the comfort.
+Nevertheless, we were shown to our room and were pleasantly surprised by the size and comfort.